sahib/brig/docs/introduction.rst

 - Add some files (``brig stage <path>``) - needs to be done as much as you like to.

 Only thing left to do now is using ``brig diff`` and ``brig sync``.
-First, let's check what changes ``vladimir`` has and how it will change our files:
+First, let's check what changes ``bob`` has and how it will change our files:

 .. code-block:: bash

-    $ brig diff --show-missing vladimir
+    $ brig diff bob
     •
     ├── _ hello.world
     ├── + election